giltene/jHiccup/README.md

 ----------------------------------------------------------------------------

-# Log file name recognizes and fills in %pid and %date terms
+# Log file name recognizes and fills in %pid , %date , and %host terms

-When a log file name is specified with the `-l` option, the terms `%pid` and `%date` will be filled in with the appropriate information.
+When a log file name is specified with the `-l` option, the terms `%pid`, `%date`,  and `%host` will be filled in with the appropriate information.
 The default log file name setting is simply `hiccup.%date.%pid`.

 ----------------------------------------------------------------------------